Seiko is an underrated watch company.

 The SKX007 is a diver's watch, a cult classic favorite, and our pick for value.

-A lot of other watch enthusiasts agree [R] that the SKX007 is the best value watch option for any price point.
+A lot of other watch enthusiasts agree [R] that the SKX007 is the premium value watch option for any price point.

 The SKX007 is ISO 6425-certified, which means that it is certified for diving.
 With a 200m water resistance, it can handle a simple diving trip.